HRO Foundation Bylaws

 The Executive Committee shall meet at the call of the President or a majority of the Executive Committee at such times and places as are set forth in the call of the meeting.

-a.
 Board.
-A quorum for the transaction of all business at any meeting of the Board shall be at least half of the membership of the Board holding voting rights, including members who are participating by phone and electronic means.
-At any meeting of the Board for which a quorum is present, the vote of a majority of those present shall decide any matter, unless a different vote is specified by law, the Articles of Organization, or these Bylaws.
+A quorum for the transaction of all business at any meeting of the Board shall be at least half of the membership of the Board holding voting rights, including members who are participating by telephone or other electronic means.
+At any meeting of the Board for which a quorum is present, the vote of a majority of those present as well as those members voting by proxy shall decide any matter, unless a different vote is specified by law, the Articles of Organization, or these bylaws.

-b.
 Executive Committee.
-A quorum for the transaction of all business at any meeting of the Executive Committee shall be at least half of the membership of the Executive Committee, including members who are participating by phone and electronic means.
+A quorum for the transaction of all business at any meeting of the Executive Committee shall be at least half of the membership of the Executive Committee, including members who are participating by telephone or other electronic means.

 Any notice required by these bylaws to be given either to a member of the Board or to a member of the Executive Committee may be waived by the person entitled thereto either before or after the notice was required to have been given provided such waiver is made in writing and filed with the records of the Corporation.